On the classification of fractal square dendrites: The order of ramification points of a fractal square dendrite

 This contradiction shows that in the case {\bf D}, $Ord(a,K)\leq 2$. \end{proof}

-Now we consider how many corner points may be in each of the cases {\bf A,B,C,D}.
+Now we consider how many corner points may be for each of the types {\bf A, B, C, D}.

-\begin{proposition} Let $K$ be a fractal square dendrite. \\ In the case {\bf A}, $K$ can have two adjacent corner points whose orders are 2,1 or 1,1, or 1 corner point of the order 1 or 2, or no corner points.\\ In the case {\bf B}, $K$ has four corner points of the order 1.\\ In the case {\bf C}, $K$ has two corner points, where each one has the order 1 or 2.\\ In the case {\bf D}, $K$ may have either two corner points whose orders are $\le 2$ or three corner points of the order 1. \end{proposition} \begin{proof} Note that by the proof of Theorem \ref{ssboundary}, in the case {\bf A}, $K$ cannot contain a pair of opposite corner points, therefore $K$ contains at most 2 corner points which are the endpoints of some side of the square $P$.
+\begin{theorem} Let $K$ be a FSD. \\ If $K$ is of type {\bf A}, it can have two adjacent corner points of orders 2,1 or 1,1,\\ or 1 corner point of order 1 or 2, or no corner points.\\ If $K$ is of type {\bf B}, it has four corner points of the order 1.\\ If $K$ is of type {\bf C}, it has two corner points, where each has order 1 or 2.\\ If $K$ is of type {\bf D}, it may have either two corner points of orders $\le 2$ for {\bf D6} or three corner points of order 1 for the type {\bf D3}. \end{theorem} , \begin{proof} $K$ contains 4 corner points if and only if it belongs to type {\bf B}. $K$ has 3 corner points if and only if it is of type {\bf D3}.
+If $K$ has 2 opposite corner points then it belongs to type {\bf C} or {\bf D6}.

+As it follows from the proof of Theorem \ref{ssboundary}, if $K$ belongs to the type {\bf A}, it cannot contain a pair of opposite corner points.
+Therefore $K$ contains at most 2 corner points which are the endpoints of some side of the square $P$.